McNeilly station

 McNeilly is a station on the Overbrook branch of the Port Authority of Allegheny County's light rail network.
 It is located in Baldwin Township, Pennsylvania.
 The station features no parking or connecting buses, but is located on a crowded strip of small businesses and many area residents are within walking distance of the station, providing easy access to Downtown.

 History

-McNeilly was opened in 2004, one of eight new platform equipped stations which replaced 33 streetcar style stops along the Overbrook branch.
+McNeilly station opened on June 2, 2004, one of eight new platform equipped stations which replaced 33 streetcar style stops along the Overbrook branch.